aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ### Inserting a Cell

-After you call DocumentBuilder->InsertCell, a new cell is created and any content you add using other methods of the `DocumentBuilder` class will be added to the current cell.
-To start a new cell in the same row, call DocumentBuilder->InsertCell again.
+After you call `DocumentBuilder->InsertCell`, a new cell is created and any content you add using other methods of the `DocumentBuilder` class will be added to the current cell.
+To start a new cell in the same row, call `DocumentBuilder->InsertCell` again.
 Use the `DocumentBuilder.CellFormat` property to specify cell formatting.
 It returns a `CellFormat` object that represents all formatting for a table cell.

 ### Ending a Row

 Call `DocumentBuilder.EndRow` to finish the current row.
-If you call DocumentBuilder->InsertCell immediately after that, then the table continues on a new row.
+If you call `DocumentBuilder->InsertCell` immediately after that, then the table continues on a new row.

 Use the `DocumentBuilder.RowFormat` property to specify row formatting.
 It returns a `RowFormat` object that represents all formatting for a table row.

 ### Ending a Table

 Call `DocumentBuilder.EndTable` to finish the current table.
-This method should be called only once after DocumentBuilder->EndRow was called.
+This method should be called only once after `DocumentBuilder->EndRow` was called.
 When called, `DocumentBuilder.EndTable` moves the cursor out of the current cell to a position just after the table.
 The following example demonstrates how to build a formatted table that contains 2 rows and 2 columns.

 {{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentBuilderBuildTable-DocumentBuilderBuildTable.cpp" >}}